btemel/btemel.github.io/_pages/about.md

 I received my undergraduate degree in Industrial Engineering from Sabanci University.
 My graduation project aims to assess the costs and benefits of vehicle electrification in Istanbul.
 We approach the problem from a Multicriteria Decision Analysis perspective with conducting literature survey, study global examples, interviews with relevant parties, data collection and analysis.
 (Sabancı University 17’)

+I worked as a Data Scientist for 10 months in REEF.
+I learned what a data scientist role can be in the food delivery sector.
+I also learned various skills while studying Masters in Data Science and writing my thesis.
+While studying my masters, I worked about Computer Vision Project which aims for generating 3D models using Sphere point clouds.
+I have experience on Pytorch and Keras for Deep Learning, Apache Spark for Big Data and I have a know-how to create a data pipeline from scratch.
+Currently I am writing my thesis which is about detecting anomalies in Social Media Platform using state of art machine learning models.

+I am currently learning new topics in Data Science.
+I am always excited to learn data related topics both for academic and real world problems.

 You can find the details about my work experience and projects on CV tab.

 # Education